craser/OneBanana/README.md

 By default, OneBanana emits test result information via the JavaScript console.
 Create a new OneBanana suite, and call its `test` method (see [onebanana-test.js](https://github.com/craser/OneBanana/blob/master/onebanana-test.js)):

-    new OneBanana("Test Suite").test( // Create a new OneBanana test suite, emitting to the console. function test_foo(asserts) {...}, // These functions perform your tests. function test_bar(asserts) {...},
+    new OneBanana({ name: "Test Suite" }).test( // Create a new OneBanana test suite, emitting to the console. function test_foo(asserts) {...}, // These functions perform your tests. function test_bar(asserts) {...},
         function test_zaz(asserts) {...}